Renewable energy in Kenya: Solar power

-Kenya has one of the highest household solar ownership rate in the world.
+Kenya has one of the highest household solar ownership rates in the world.
 More Kenyans are turning to solar power due to relatively high connectivity costs to the grid and the abundance of solar power in Kenya.
 Solar photovoltaic systems are particularly prevalent among rural households with limited access to grid electricity.
 They are sold to users in Kenya through a competitive free market network and are commonly used for solar water pumping, solar irrigation, and cold storage.
 More factories are installing solar panels on their rooftops to counter against the high cost and instability of grid electricity.
 Under the Value Added Tax (VAT) Act 2013, the VAT Amendment Act 2014, and the Finance Act 2018, the Kenyan government agreed to remove import duty and zero-rated VAT for renewable energy equipment and accessories.

 To achieve the renewable energy goals set forth in "Vision 2030," the Kenyan government has launched several solar energy projects, of which the Garissa Solar Power Plant has substantially reduced energy costs in Kenya and has become the largest solar power plant in East and Central Africa.
 Several other solar power stations that are operational or under construction include: Rumuruti (40 MW), Radiant (40 MW), Eldosol (40 MW), Alten (40 MW), Kenyatta University (10 MW), Malindi (52 MW), and Kopere (50 MW).
 Companies such as M-Kopa offer pay-as-you-go plans to make solar power products more affordable and accessible to low-income households.
 Furthermore, the World Bank and International Finance Corporation (IFC) have partnered as part of a Lighting Africa initiative.
 Western companies have also helped sponsor efforts to introduce decentralized solar power solutions in the country.
 These efforts have made Kenya a global leader in the number of solar power systems installed per capita.